eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

 ### API Changes

-The only API changes are the above metamodel change and the addition of the interface `org.eclipse.sirius.table.tools.internal.command.ITableCellEditorFactory` to be implemented by the CellEditorFactory provided by the specifier.
+The only API changes are the above metamodel change and the addition of the interface `org.eclipse.sirius.table.ui.tools.api.editor.ITableCellEditorFactory` to be implemented by the CellEditorFactory provided by the specifier.

 ### User Interface Changes